Maximilian-Winter/MyPersonalWorld/README.md

 This is here is a personal collections of insights and reflections on spirituality.
 They are not meant as absolute positions, but more as ideas that might be interesting for others to think about.

-I took an deeply personal vow by taking an example of Green Tara, the green female Boddhisattva and Buddha:
+I took a deeply personal vow by taking an example of Green Tara, the green female Bodhisattva and Buddha:
 ```
 While others say female birth is lower,
 I shall work for all beings